7 Best Pingdom Alternatives in 2024

 Uptime.com homepage

 Uptime.com is quite an expensive but reliable Pingdom alternative.
 Uptime.com doesn't offer a free plan, and their cheapest plan starts at $19/month.
-This Basic plan includes 10 checks, which are performed only from the US.
+This The basic plan includes 10 checks, which are performed only in the US.
 This plan also includes a single status page and 6 phone calls a month.

 For any international companies looking for worldwide monitoring locations, the Business plan is the only possibility.
 This plan starts at $110/month and includes 40 phone call alerts a month and 2 status pages.